EVOL-food/Regular-Meal-CMS/README.md

 # Regular Meal CMS - create your food subscriptions website without any line of code!
-#### Fully-featured restaurant content management system for the daily food delivery by a monthly or weekly subscriptions ordering, and the ready-to-use restaurant website.
+#### Fully-featured restaurant content management system for the daily food delivery by a monthly or weekly subscriptions ordering, and
 *The project is under development!*
 Stage: ALPHA VERSION
 ## Setup